anomasahar/Python-Projects/README.md

 - [Blackjack Game](04-BlackjackGame): A console-based implementation of the classic card game where players aim to reach 21 points without exceeding it, featuring ASCII art to represent the playing cards.

+- [Encryption](05-Encryption): A Python program that encrypts and decrypts messages by shifting letters in the alphabet according to a specified key, based on the ancient Caesar cipher encryption technique.

 ## Installation
 To get started with any of the projects, follow these steps: